evelyn-2022/CSNotes/FrontEnd/JavaScript/How JavaScript works behind the scene.md

-# Theories about javascript
+# How JavaScript works behind the scene

-## Definition
+## Definitions

 ### Multi-paradigm language

-Three popular paradigms:- procedural programming: organizing the code in a linear way

-- object-oriented programming (OOP)
-- functional programming (FP)

-We can also classify paradigms as _imperative_ or _declarative_.

 Three popular paradigms:

 - procedural programming: organizing the code in a linear way
 - object-oriented programming (OOP)
 - functional programming (FP)

+We can also classify paradigms as _imperative_ or _declarative_.

 ### Prototype-based object-oriented